wp-plugins/wp-scheduled-posts/readme.txt

 [WPDeveloper.net](http://wpdeveloper.net/) brings 'WP Scheduled Posts' for all WordPress user for free, which was previously only used by [ARCom](http://arcom.com.bd) internally, in multi-author projects like [The Tech Journal](http://thetechjournal.com).

-'WP Scheduled Post' is a very simple but super useful plugin.
+'WP Scheduled Posts' is a very simple but super useful plugin.
 It will enable a widget in dashboard or in admin bar which will show all future Scheduled post.
 This is specially useful for multi-author blog.
 Even its useful for single author blog who use the built-in Schedule function of WordPress.

 To better understand what it does and how it works please check screenshot section.